AC Fracture Overview

 Injuries to the acromioclavicular (AC) joint are among the most common shoulder injuries in the active population.
 The AC joint is located where the clavicle (collarbone) meets the highest point of the acromion (shoulder blade).
 An AC fracture is an injury that occurs when a break or crack becomes present in a bone in the AC joint area.
 A broken shoulder in this area is often the result of a direct hit to the “point” of the shoulder or from a fall onto the AC joint.
-Dr. Peter Millett, orthopedic shoulder specialist in the greater Vail, Aspen and Denver, Colorado area, is highly trained and experienced at treating a broken shoulder bone with a non-surgical or surgical approach.
+Dr. Peter Millett, orthopedic shoulder specialist, is highly trained and experienced at treating a broken shoulder bone with a non-surgical or surgical approach.

 AC Fracture Symptoms